GildedPleb/helm-charts/charts/hab/examples.md

 Yes.
 For this repo, we are assuming a varied definition of High Availability (HA).
-Broadly speaking, HA usually refers to software architecture that continues to function regardless of certain, tollerable, degradations.
+Broadly speaking, HA usually refers to software architecture that continues to function regardless of certain, tolerable, degradation.
 As it would apply here, it would traditionally mean a replicated Bitcoind node statefulset, one replica on each host, with N+1 tolerances, public exposure via a load balancer and ingress, and each node mapping this publicly reachable address to the